cpldcpu/BitNetMCU/docs/documentation.md

     <img src="./12kopt_augmented.png" width="90%">
 </div>

-The loss and accuracy for different learning run epochs are displayed above.
-The training loss is higher than that observed without data augmentation, but the test accuracy also increases by more than 0.5%, approaches 98.9%.
+The loss and accuracy for different training run epochs are displayed above.
+The training loss is higher than that observed without data augmentation, but the test accuracy also increases by more than 0.5%, approaching 98.9%.
 The test loss decreases with a higher number of epochs, suggesting that the model is not yet overfitting the data.
 This is further confirmed by the test loss plot below.
 Inserting dropout layers was also able to reduce overfitting, but I found that data augmentation was more effective in improving the test accuracy.

 <p align="center">
     <img src="./Aug_Loss_test.svg" width="60%">